 Freshman Connections space.What does it cost to live in temporary housing?

-We reduce your rent rate for the time you live in EO housing.
-The rent rate for temporary housing is based from the lowest rent rate on campus ($4,096 academic year rate) and will be prorated based on the dates you stay in temporary housing.
-Once you move to a permanent space, your rent will be adjusted to reflect the regular rent rate of your permanent residence hall ($4,824 academic year rate for Freshman Connections halls), and prorated based on the date of your move.
+We reduce your rent rate for the time you live in temporary housing.
+The rent rate for temporary housing is based from the lowest rent rate on campus and will be prorated based on the dates you stay in temporary housing.
+Once you move to a permanent space, your rent will be adjusted to reflect the regular rent rate of your permanent residence hall and prorated based on the date of your move.